-Disclosure of mineral reserve and mineral resource classification terms and certain mineral resource estimates that are made in accordance with Canadian National Instrument 43-101-Standards of Disclosure for Mineral Projects ("NI43-101").
-NI43-101 is a rule developed by the Canadian Securities Administrators (CSA) that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
-Unless otherwise indicated, all reserve and resource estimates have been prepared in accordance with NI43-101.
-These standards differ significantly from the mineral reserve disclosure requirements of the Securities and Exchange Commission ("SEC") set out in Industry Guide 7.
+Disclosure of mineral reserve and mineral resource classification terms and certain mineral resource estimates that are made in accordance with Canadian National Instrument 43-101-Standards of Disclosure for Mineral Projects ("NI 43-101").
+NI 43-101 is a rule developed by the Canadian Securities Administrators (CSA) that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
+Unless otherwise indicated, all reserve and resource estimates have been prepared in accordance with NI 43-101.
+These standards differ significantly from the mineral reserve disclosure requirements of the Securities and Exchange Commission ("SEC") set out in subpart 1300 of Regulation S-K ("S-K 1300"), based on the Committee for Mineral Reserves International Reporting Standards..
 Consequently, the Company's mineral reserve and resource information is not comparable to similar information that would generally be disclosed by U.S. companies in accordance with the rules of the SEC.
+In addition, until such time as an updated NI 43-101-compliant report is issued for the Red Chris mine, the Company's disclosed mineral reserve and resource information pertaining to the Red Chris mine may differ from that reported by Newmont so long as Newmont applies not only S-K 1300 standards but also internal standards which are more stringent and depart from the current, filed Red Chris NI 43-101 report.

 The terms 'mineral resources', 'measured mineral resources', 'indicated mineral resources' and 'inferred mineral resources' comply with the reporting standards in Canada.
 Further, inferred mineral resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
 Therefore, investors are also cautioned not to assume that all or any part of an inferred resource exists.
 In accordance with Canadian rules, estimates of inferred mineral resources cannot form the basis of feasibility or pre-feasibility studies.
 It cannot be assumed that all or any part of mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources will ever be upgraded to a higher category.
-Investors are cautioned not to assume that any part of the reported mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources, indicated mineral resources or inferred mineral resources, indicated mineral resources or inferred mineral resources is economically or legally mineable.
+Investors are cautioned not to assume that any part of the reported mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources is economically or legally mineable.